wp-plugins/dc-woocommerce-multi-vendor/readme.txt

 17. Customers can report abuse products.

 == Changelog ==
+= 1.0.2 =
+* New Shortcode is added  as [vendor_coupon] to show vendor's coupon and the usage counted.
+Also added coupon information in vendor order details page.
+* Admin can edit vendor shop page url base from wordpress permalink settings page.

 = 1.0.1 =
 * Provided "Powerful Shortcodes" with more editable vendor shop page.